 suggested that climate change is a political tool used by the left.
 He blocked progress in Congress on climate change.

 "Climate change has become a political football and the secular left has used it to drive through restricting regulations that have damaged our economy.
 We can be green without being extreme.
 Much of the 'so-called' science of climate change is contested though it's made a few politicians quite wealthy. - Mark Walker"

-District 7: David Rouzer represents district 7 which includes parts of coastal North Carolina.
-He denies climate change is real and says the earth has always had cyclical temperature changes.
+represents district 7 which includes parts of coastal North Carolina.
+He has questioned climate change science and says the earth has always had cyclical temperature changes.

 "The earth has been warming and cooling since day one.
 And you know, the effect on sea level change, what do we know about it?" - David Rouzer

 District 8: Richard Hudson represents district 8 with a view that humans are not causing climate change.
 He does not support efforts in Congress to reduce greenhouse gas pollution.
 When asked if humans are causing climate change, Richard Hudson simply said, "No." He was on the BarackObama.com list of Congress representatives that were against regulations to address climate change.